gustavfjorder/Estimation-of-distribution-algorithms/README.md

 # EDAs_for_TSP
-Implementation and Experimental analysis of Estimation of Distribution Algorithms (EDAs) for the Traveling Salesman Problem (TSP)
+Implementation and Experimental analysis of Estimation of Distribution Algorithms (EDAs) for sorting and for the Traveling Salesman Problem (TSP)

 Currently implemented algorithms:
-- Switch positions of two cities at random (for testing purposes)
+- UMDA for permutations
+- (1+1)EA for permutations
-- EHBSA without template - Edge Histogram Based Sampling Algorithm
+- EHBSA without template
-- EHBSA with template -
+- EHBSA with template

-TODO:
+- Mallows Model
+- Generalized Mallows Model

+Use `RunTests.py` to run code.